Is your daily life filled with struggle? Are you prone to feeling stressed, out of sorts, and just plain unhappy?

 Peace will pour into your life like a waterfall.

 Don’t hide from your feelings.

 When feelings are too strong or painful to experience, they go underground and wreak all kinds of havoc on your life.
 This is the source of addictions, complicated relationship dynamics, and general anxiety and dissatisfaction.

 The road to peace is to be kind and friendly toward your emotions.
-Welcome them like a gracious host, and allow them to be present without acting on them.
+Welcome them like a gracious, loving host, and allow them to be present…without acting on them.

 Avoiding or indulging your feelings gives rise to endless dramas that are far from peaceful.
 Instead, simply take your stand as loving awareness and welcome them unconditionally.
 This is how clarity and connection—to yourself and to life—will appear to you.

 Your Peaceful Life

 A lovely, peaceful life is available for you.
-Commit to being aware of your inner life to see how suffering appears.
-Clarify your understanding of how you turn essentially neutral occurrences into problems.
+Commit to being aware of your inner landscape to see how suffering appears.
+Be aware of how your mind turns neutral occurrences into problems.
 Then turn away from the battle with yourself and the world, and let things be.
+Just relax…

-You will know the heart and soul of the peaceful life.
+You will know the heart and soul of a peaceful life.